 The basic criteria for establishing counterparty facilities are approved by ICO's General Board.
-These counterparty facilities are divided into two large groups due to ICO's operational characteristics.
+These counterparty facilities are divided into two large groups on account of ICO's operational characteristics.
 On the one hand, counterparty facilities for treasury operations.
-On the other, counterparty facilities for on-lending transactions, in which ICO finances various investment projects through framework programmes with various entities operating in Spain.
+On the other, the counterparty facilities for mediation transactions, in which ICO finances various investment projects through framework programmes subscribed with various entities operating in Spain, such as the 'Líneas Pyme' SME facilities, for example.

-In order to mitigate counterparty risk exposure, the Group signs ISDA and CMOF (Financial Transaction Framework Agreement) contracts with the counterparties and, where applicable, the corresponding collateral annexes.
+In order to mitigate counterparty risk exposure, the Group signs ISDA and CMOF (Financial Transaction Framework Agreement) contracts with the counterparties and, where applicable, the relevant collateral annexes.

-Regarding the management of collateral, in the case of derivatives, for entities subject to collateral agreements, the position is valued periodically (usually from day to day) and the parameters agreed in the collateral agreement are applied to that valuation to obtain an amount of (cash) collateral to receive from or return to the counterparty.
+Regarding the management of collateral, in the case of derivatives, for entities subject to collateral agreements, the position is valued periodically (usually from day to day) and the parameters agreed in the collateral agreement are applied to that valuation to obtain an amount of (cash) collateral to be received from or returned to the counterparty.

-These amounts (margin calls) are performed on a weekly basis.
-The counterparty receiving the margin call reviews the valuation.
-Discrepancies may arise in this process.
-If such discrepancies are material, they are analysed in detail.
+These amounts (margin calls) are carried out on a weekly basis.
+The counterparty receiving the margin call reviews the valuation and discrepancies may arise in the process.
+Where such discrepancies are significant, they are analysed in detail.